 - We need significant capital outlay, that often is accomplished without a VC

 - With the exception of growth stage breweries (e.g. Laganitas), most microbreweries are intentionally small.
-As non-traditional business owners we chatted with borrowed from their 401K’s families to bring their dream to reality.
+As non-traditional business owners we chatted with borrowed from their 401K’s, installed the best investment apps uk, and got loans from families to bring their dream to reality.
 Not surprisingly, most founders we encountered were in their 30’s, 40’ or even 50’s, having accrued a nest egg to overcome the risk and initial expenditures.
 Breweries, like 3D printing start-ups tend to gravitate to non-dilutive options for initial funding and seemed more concerned with making a sustainable business than posturing for quick acquisition.

 - Our cultures represent a lifestyle & community is core to our mission